Shift-Reduce Task-Oriented Semantic Parsing with Stack-Transformers: Introduction

-The remainder of this article is organized as follows: In Section~\ref{sec:related}, we introduce previous studies on semantic parsing for task-oriented compositional queries.
-Section~\ref{sec:shift-reduce} defines the top-down transition system by \citep{Dyer2016} and other two alternatives adapted from constituency parsing.
-In Section~\ref{sec:transformer}, we describe the Stack-Transformer-based neural model in detail.
-Section~\ref{sec:experiments} reports experiments undertaken with the three transition systems using the proposed neural architecture as testing ground, and include an in-depth analysis of their performance.
-Lastly, final conclusions are presented in Section~\ref{sec:conclusion}.
+The remainder of this article is organized as follows: In Section~\ref{sec:related}, we provide an overview of prior research on semantic parsing for task-oriented compositional queries.
+Section~\ref{sec:shift-reduce} outlines our proposed approach, beginning with an exposition of the transition-based algorithms adapted from constituency parsing, followed by a detailed description of the Stack-Transformer-based neural model.
+Section~\ref{sec:experiments} presents the experiments conducted with the three transition systems using the proposed neural architecture as a testing platform, along with a comprehensive analysis of their performance.
+Finally, concluding remarks are presented in Section~\ref{sec:conclusion}.